-2. Obtain a list of the Marshal's immediate family members as defined by LSA-RS 42:1101-1124 (the ethics law).
+2. Obtain a list of the immediate family members of the Marshal as defined by R.S.
+42:1101-1124 (the code of ethics).

 Management provided us with the required list.

 3. Obtain from management a listing of all employees paid during the period under examination.